chge/tasty/README.md

 1. Emulate real user experience.
 2. Support any client without WebDriver.
+3. Keep test scripts as simple as possible.

 Tasty gives you only high-level tools to help treat your application as a black box, just like real user does.